Last Updated on October 1, 2023 by Louise Carter

 How to Use Essential Oils for Sleep

 According to the National Sleep Foundation, 20% of Americans use alcohol as a sleep aid.
-Therefore, you may feel like a couple of glasses of wine following a fight may help calm you, but it can leave you unsettled during your sleep.
+You may think that 1 to 2 glasses of wine after a fight will calm you, but it can leave you unsettled during sleep.

-At the same time, alcohol also turns on another type of brain pattern, called alpha activity.
-Alpha activity isn’t normally switched on during sleep, but it occurs when you’re relaxing quietly.
+At the same time, alcohol turns on another type of brain pattern called alpha activity.
+This isn’t normally switched on during sleep but occurs when you’re relaxing quietly.

-It Affects Your Natural Circadian Rhythm
+Natural Circadian Rhythm

 Unfortunately, because the chemical diminishes quickly, it can cause you to wake up before your body has received enough rest.